-Cleanup Status: Site investigation and early cleanup activities are underway
+Cleanup Status: Early Action Initiated/Completed – cleanup activities are underway

 Site Cleanup Plan

-- Solidification/stabilization of the excavated material and disposal on site.
+- Disposing of the solidified and stabilized soil and sediment on site.

-- Deed restrictions to prohibit residential use of the site and to prohibit use of shallow ground water as drinking water at the site.
+- Placing institutional controls in the form of deed restrictions on the site property to prohibit residential use and the use of shallow ground water for drinking water.

-- Excavation of contaminated soils to protect ground water.
+- Digging up contaminated soils to protect ground water from further contamination.

-EPA has conducted a range of community involvement activities at the MRI site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices, working with the local planning commission, developing fact sheets, interviews, and public meetings on cleanup activities and updates.
+EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public notices, coordination with the local planning commission, fact sheets, interviews and public meetings.

 Brandon Regional Library